 “His loss to our community is immeasurable, but he gave us a tremendous gift of leaving behind years of research, education and inspiration.
 He will always be a gift of inspiration for me,” Ann says.

-Tributes to David have been popping up all over the DOC – from forums like dLife and TuDiabetes, tributes at HealthCentral and Diabetes UK, to a blog post by T2 peep Bob Fenton, and numerous comments being shared on his CaringBridge page, where David began writing about his cancer journey in April.
+Tributes to David have been popping up all over the DOC – from forums like dLife and TuDiabetes, tributes at HealthCentral and Diabetes UK, to a blog post by T2 peep Bob Fenton, and another by T1 blogger Scott Strumello; as well as numerous comments being shared on his CaringBridge page, where David began writing about his cancer journey in April.

 We echo the sentiments about his compassion and caring attitude and his institutional knowledge of anything related to diabetes.